Conformation of ultra-long-chain fatty acid in lipid bilayer: Molecular dynamics study: Results and Discussion

-where $\alpha$ is the angle between the C-H bond vector and the bilayer normal.
-The bracket represents the average over time and lipid molecules. $S_{\rm CD}$ is experimentally measurable by deuterium nuclear magnetic resonance~\cite{davi83}.
-Figure \ref{f_scd} shows $-S_{\rm CD}$ calculated for SD189u and SO197u.
+Here $\alpha$ is the angle between C-H bond vector and the bilayer normal.
+The brackets indicate the average over time and the lipid molecules. \ref{fig5} shows the calculated $-S_{\rm CD}$ values for the host lipids and ULCFAs for DS89-SD100.
+These profiles were not sensitive to the lipid ratio in the two leaflets.
+The order profiles of host lipids and dTSPC were similar to those in our previous study \cite{kk20}.